topsoftrees/Homelabs/Unexpected Power Outage - Win/README.md

 Troubleshooting:
--	Uninstalled and reinstalled Unifi controller – did not resolve issue
+-	Uninstalled and reinstalled Unifi controller – did not resolve issue.
--	Tried to SSH into the AP – unable to SSH into the AP
+-	Tried to SSH into the AP – unable to SSH into the AP.
 -	Knowing the controller is 192.168.50.3, I think the network doesn’t associate unifi with 192.168.50.3.
 Went to https://192.168.50.3:8443 > Settings> Admin > and changed the controller host to 192.168.50.3 instead of mydomain.unifi.com.
 After this, the 192.168.50.3 controller detected the AP and started adopting.

 Resolution: